Hooke's Law

 Formula:

-The spring constant () tells you how stiff a spring is.
-A higher spring constant means a stiffer spring - you need more force to stretch it by the same amount.
+-> Spring constant () tells you how stiff a spring is.
+A higher spring constant means a stiffer spring - you will need a greater force to stretch it by the same amount.
+Springs have different spring constants depending on their uses.

 Example: My dog is pulling on her bungee lead.
 The bungee extends from to and has a spring constant of .
 I can calculate the force my dog is pulling with using Hooke's Law, provided that the bungee lead is being elastically deformed.